 - Dried cranberries

-Try switching up your ice cream flavor too!
-Fudge swirl, cherry chocolate chip, peanut butter cup – there’s so many tasty options!
+OR serve it with your favorite flavored ice cream!
+Fudge swirl, chocolate chip, peanut butter cup – there’s so many tasty options!
+(Just sayin’ white chocolate raspberry ice cream is amazing with this!)

-- How do I know when my cookie skillet is done baking?
+- How do I know when my skillet cookie is done baking?
 The edges should be lightly brown and the center will still be slightly gooey.
-(This is the way it’s meant to be.
-Your cookie will keep cooking when it’s out of the oven due to the residual heat from the cast iron.)
-If needed, you can insert a toothpick into the center if your cookie – if it comes out mostly clean then your cookie skillet is done.
+(Your cookie will keep cooking when it’s out of the oven due to the residual heat from the cast iron.)
+If needed you can always insert a toothpick into the center if your cookie – if it comes out mostly clean then your skillet cookie is done.

 - I don’t have a cast iron!
 What else can I use?
 An 8×8 inch square baking dish or an 8 inch round dish are both great substitutes for a cast iron.

-Why you’ll love this cast iron chocolate chip cookie recipe
+Why you’ll love this cast iron chocolate chip skillet cookie recipe!

 - Perfect for sharing!
 No need to make a bunch of little cookies!
 Instead eat it straight out the skillet or slice it & serve!

 - A healthier dessert!
 NO flour, NO oil & NO butter!
-This cookie skillet is made with better for you ingredients & still tastes so rich & indulgent!
+This skillet cookie is made with better for you ingredients & still tastes rich & indulgent!

 - Fun to mix & match!
 Making this for Valentine’s Day?
 Add pink & red M&M’s instead of chocolate chips!
 Have a peanut butter lover in your life?
-Use chopped up Reese’s!
+Chop up some Reese’s!
 The possibilities are endless!

 More dessert recipes you might like: